 The economic reasons to support glass recycling are just as strong.
 More than 1,000 Georgians are employed by companies that make over $1 billion worth of products with recycled glass.
-Products from brands like Snapple, Anheuser-Busch, and Owens-Corning are made with recycled glass in Georgia.
+Products from brands like Snapple, Anheuser-Busch, and Owens Corning are made with recycled glass in Georgia.
 Nationwide, glass recycling is a $5.5 billion dollar industry tied to 18,000 American jobs.
 Simply put, the more we recycle, the more we grow our economy.
 The reverse is true as well.
-It’s not a stretch to say that sending glass to landfills can lead to fewer jobs.
+It’s not a stretch to say that sending glass to landfills can put Georgians out of work.

 In the container glass and fiberglass insulation industries, demand for recycled glass actually outpaces current supply.
-Today, manufacturers in Georgia are importing 2,000 tons per month of recycled glass from North Carolina to meet their needs, when they could be getting that material right here in Gwinnett County.
+Today, manufacturers in Georgia are importing 2,000 tons per month of recycled glass from other states to meet their needs, when they could be getting that material right here in Gwinnett County.

 It’s amazing how recycling a bottle or jar can help keep your house warm in the winter, or create another product that’s on a grocery store shelf in as little as 30 days without having to mine the natural environment.